wgao19/todo-list-app-with-react-redux/README.md

-# Todo App with React-Redux
+# Todo List App with React-Redux
 Created with CodeSandbox

 Study notes of `react-redux` and `redux`.